wavemotion-dave/ColecoDS/README.md

 * Path and filename to a ROM can't be longer than 160 characters.
 Keep them on the shorter side.
 * The original 2011 release of StarForce will crash - this is a known bug.
 There is a patched version of the game StarForce on Atariage.
 * MSX envelope, Einstein and Sord M5 CTC sound and noise emulation is not perfectly accurate (but close enough).
+* Casio PV-1000 sound is emulated using the SN sound chip driver and so is not accurate (good enough for the small library that exists).

 BIOS Files :
 -----------------------